 The CMS Consumer Assessment of Healthcare Providers and Systems (CAHPS) survey results for home health programs allow individual home health agencies to compare their results to the national benchmark for the measure.
-As discussed previously in response to question 11 beginning on page 65, the average national scores for all AccentCare home health agencies are on par with that of the national average and Washington's average.
-Although the Applicant, AccentCare Home Health of Snohomish County, LLC is a new legal entity that will hold its own license and operate independently from other healthcare agencies of the owner entity, a quality review of all AccentCare, Inc. licensing and accreditation surveys for 2020-2022 reveal adherence to quality standards and timely implementation of corrective action plans followed by satisfactory compliance survey when necessary.
+As discussed previously in response to question 11 beginning on page 63, the average national scores for all AccentCare home health agencies are on par with that of the national average and Washington's average.
+Although the Applicant, AccentCare Home Health of Pierce County, LLC is a new legal entity that will hold its own license and operate independently from other healthcare agencies of the owner entity, a quality review of all Accentcare, Inc. licensing and accreditation surveys for 2020-2022 reveal adherence to quality standards and timely implementation of corrective action plans followed by satisfactory compliance survey when necessary.
 No patterns of conditional-level findings were observed.
 As noted previously, a list of all facilities affiliated with AccentCare, Inc. is provided in Exhibit 3.
+Agencies that were acquired by AccentCare, Inc. during this timeframe are also identified by date in Exhibit 3.